fission/fission-workflows/Docs/architecture.md

 This allows systems such as UIs and CLIs to access and manipulate the workflow and their invocations.

 ### Fission Proxy / API
-In order to interact with the function execution layer, Fission Workflow contains a concise API to interface with Fission.
+In order to interact with the function execution layer, Fission Workflows contains a concise API to interface with Fission.
 For the engine itself, a Fission Function Invocation API implements the Function Invocation API interface, allowing the engine to interact with Fission in a consistent way.
 This API currently consists out of the ability to lookup functions from the Fission controller, and the ability to invoke Fission functions.